A21 – Calf Muscle Tear

 Your calf will be swollen and painful.
 Swelling is often worse at the end of the day and elevating it will help.

 Taking pain medication, elevating your leg and using ice or cold packs will help.
-More information is on the next page.
+More information is in the next section.

 Walking and your boot: